 Beyond Legacy Thinking: Embracing the Future of the IBM i

 All too often, I hear executives dismiss the IBM i as a legacy system slated for replacement.
 But that couldn’t be further from the truth.
-Innovative companies worldwide continue to leverage the rock-solid IBM i as the core platform for adopting cutting-edge technologies like AI, messaging, open source, and more.
+Innovative companies worldwide continue to leverage the rock-solid IBM i platform as the foundation for their digital transformation.
+These organizations are actively pursuing IBM i modernization by adopting cutting-edge technologies like AI, messaging, open source, and more while preserving their mission-critical applications and unmatched reliability

 Just last week, I spoke with the CIO of a major retailer, who described how they integrated intelligent document processing into their RPG order entry system using machine learning models.
 By automatically extracting data from emailed purchase orders, they accelerated turnaround times and reduced manual entry errors.